 The main focus of this project has ended… for now.
+My intention and hope to build a tiny house is still a major motivation.

 The project began in the summer of 2016.
 In recent months, my focus on the project has shifted to other projects.
 After attending the Tiny House Jamboree in August 2018, I am even more interested in the eventual build of a tiny home, despite knowing that my timetable has shifted outwards by several years for many factors.
 As of April 2019, the remaining seven or eight “Why Tiny?” blog posts are sketched out, two of which are in the drafting stage.
 Although the project may not have developed into what I had initially imagined, I am most appreciative of the creativity, imagination, and perspective that has arisen from those initial thoughts.